-The Chief Financial Officer (CFO) is responsible for the management of the Health Fund Investment Portfolio in accordance with the requirements of the Board approved Capital Management Policy, APRA regulatory requirements and the overall objective of achieving a capital base that is both stable and liquid.
+The Chief Financial Officer (CFO) is responsible for the management of the Health Fund Investment Portfolio in accordance with the requirements of the Board approved Capital Management Policy, APRA Regulatory Requirements and the overall objective of achieving a capital base that is both stable and liquid.
 The asset allocation of Medibank's Health Fund Investment Portfolio is skewed towards defensive assets (less risky and generally lower returning) rather than growth assets (riskier but potentially higher returning).
 The Board has maintained the short-term target asset allocation for the Health Fund Investment Portfolio at 20%/80% for growth and defensive assets.
 The long-term target asset allocation remains at 25%/75% for growth and defensive assets.
 During, and because of, the COVID-19 pandemic the Fund created a sub-portfolio of the Health Fund Investment Portfolio (the Short-term Operational Cash sub-portfolio) consisting of exclusively defensive assets with the express purpose of funding the COVID-19 liability.
-Given its shortterm nature, this sub-portfolio is managed separate from the Target Asset Allocation (TAA) framework.
-This portfolio is permitted to invest in bank deposits, short-term domestic money market securities with a minimum credit rating of A-1+ and fixed income securities with a minimum credit rating of AA-.
+Given its short-term nature, this sub-portfolio is managed separate from the Target Asset Allocation (TAA) framework.
+This portfolio is permitted to invest in bank deposits, short-term domestic money market securities with a minimum credit rating of AA-1+ and Fixed Income securities with a minimum credit rating of AA-.

 The Non-Health Fund Investment Portfolio was established to provide the Group with additional liquidity and financial flexibility.
 The CFO is responsible for the management of the Non-Health Fund Investment Portfolio in accordance with the Board's approved Investment Management Policy, investment strategy and delegation from the Investment and Capital Committee.
 This portfolio resides outside of the health fund and is not subject to the same regulatory requirements as the Health Fund Investment Portfolio.
-The Non-Health Fund Investment Portfolio is permitted to invest in bank deposits, short-term domestic money market securities with a minimum credit rating of A-1+ and fixed income securities with a minimum credit rating of AA-.
+The Non-Health Fund Investment Portfolio is permitted to invest in bank deposits, short-term domestic money market securities with a minimum credit rating of AA-.